renepacchaux/gudeeds-responsive-mobile-app/README.md

 hierarchy will be beneficial to the app.
 I come back to this at the section on gamification.

-There are symbols or items people go to first, or expect.
+There are symbols or items people expect and go to first.
 These allow the user to work fast:

 -   Cart